 For location-independent workers, the digital nomad community and all those on workation, it is this geographic independence that makes their lifestyle possible in the first place.
 Complete autonomy to work whenever and wherever we want means a better future of work for all of us.

-Finally, we have not even touched upon the global socio-economic impact of distributed companies, on the huge potential to close the gender gap and the life-changing possibilities in empowering people with disabilities and limited mobility to fully contribute to the workforce.
+We have not even touched upon the global socio-economic impact of distributed companies, on the huge potential to close the gender gap and the life-changing possibilities in empowering people with disabilities and limited mobility to fully contribute to the workforce.

 We call it the remote effect—and we are firmly convinced that remote work has the potential to become one of the world’s greatest equalizers.
 The positive impact it can have on a global level will be the subject of a future blog post.

 Sign up for our blog post alert so you don’t miss it!